 William and his brothers were in camp at Bermuda Hundred, VA, in the summer of 1864.
-Seen at left is a rare wartime view of the federal earthworks at Bermuda Hundred, on the left of the line near Point of Rocks.
+Seen here is a rare wartime view of the federal earthworks at Bermuda Hundred, on the left of the line near Point of Rocks.

 On June 13, 1864, William was wounded in a freak accident in the Bermuda Hundred fortifications.
 While "climbing on the fortifications, having his gun in hand, and having hold of the bayonet, the trigger of the gun caught in a...hole of the breastwork and discharged [the] gun."
 William "called the corporell and he came to my relief.
 The corporell was the neardest one being present at the time."
 His brother Isaac later said:

 I was close by when [he] received the gun shot wound that took off a part of the index finger of his left hand.
 I heard the report of the gun, saw him in a few minutes afterward while his finger was still bleeding.
 We were messmates and were almost always together as much so as soldiers could be under the circumstances.

 The ball lodged in the first joint of the index finger of William's left hand, causing a compound fracture.
 Dr. S.L.
 Kurtz of the regiment amputated the finger and dressed the wound.
 Over time, the wound healed, forming a "good smooth stump."